darkalchemy/Torrrent-Trader-PHP7-7.3.1/README.md

 3) Edit the file backend/mysql.php to suit your MYSQL connection

 4) Edit the file backend/config.php to suit your needs
-- special note should be taken for urls, emails, paths (use check.php if unsure)

 5) Apply the following CHMOD's
 777 - cache/